MCP Scanner

 - **Multi-Engine Security Analysis**: Use all three scanning engines together or independently based on your needs.

-- **Comprehensive Scanning**: Scan MCP tools, prompts, and resources for security findings
+- **Comprehensive Scanning**: Scan MCP tools, prompts, resources, and server instructions for security findings

 - **Explicit Authentication Control**: Fine-grained control over authentication with explicit Auth parameters.